nrxus/rfcs/text/0000-cfg-alias.md

 for introducing "shortcuts" of existing cfg attributes.

-This alternative syntax provides the same functionality as the syntax proposed in this RFC, but it introduces the concept a "shortcut" which would be a new term in the language.
+This alternative syntax provides the same functionality as the syntax proposed in this RFC, but it introduces the concept of a "shortcut", which would be a new term in the language.

-I believe referring to this as an alias rather than a shortcut matches the current terms used in the rust language better.
-Also the syntax proposed in this RFC more closely matches how we alias types or traits in rust.
+I believe that referring to this concept as an alias rather than a shortcut is a better match for the current terms used in Rust.
+The syntax I propose also more closely matches the syntax currently used for aliasing types and traits.

-Another alternative would be to identify aliased cfg's through a special prefix.
+Alternatively, aliased cfg attributes could be identified by a special prefix.
 For example, if we forced aliases to be prefixed with `$` we would get the following:

 ```rust
 #[cfg($foobar)] = #[cfg(any(foo,bar))]